SnowConvert: Function References for Teradata¶

 Definition¶

-Insert the specified currency text at the given position in the number, or before the first digit to avoid leaving blanks or the number sign between the currency and the number.
+Insert the currency symbol directly before the first digit of the number to ensure there are no spaces or symbols between the currency symbol and the number.

 PUBLIC.INSERT_CURRENCY_UDF(INPUT VARCHAR, CURRENCYINDEX INTEGER, CURRENCYVALUE VARCHAR)